IlanCosman/tide/README.md

 ### Flexible

-Tide uses "[items][]", small functions that create the prompt contents.
-Using the `items` list for each side of the prompt, you have full control of where and which items display.
+Using the [`items`][] list for each side of the prompt, you have full control of which and where prompt sections display.

 <br clear="left"><br>